AGRINFO AGRINFO logo

 Why?

-EFSA (2021) suggests increasing the MRLs for thiophanate-methyl on limes, aligning with safe agricultural practices observed in certain non-EU countries.
-EFSA also recommends establishing a lower MRL deemed safe for thiophanate-methyl on okra/ lady’s fingers, also derived from the GAP in non-EU countries.
+EFSA (2021) suggested reducing the MRLs to the LOD, except on certain products that are considered safe.
+It proposed increasing the MRLs for thiophanate-methyl on limes, aligning with good agricultural practices (GAP) observed in certain non-EU countries, and a lower MRL deemed safe for thiophanate-methyl on okra/ lady’s fingers, also derived from the GAP in non-EU countries.

 Timeline